thoughtspot/thoughtspot.github.io/_release/notes.md

 A problem where cross-origin resource sharing couldn't be enabled is now fixed.
 Previously, using the following command to whitelist certain domains, did not work: `echo "https?://(tmx-trusted-some-server.com|localhost|.:443)" | tscli --adv config set --key "/config/nginx/corshosts"`

-Previously, contextual (right-click) menus in a Pinboard presentation did not close when changing slides using the arrow keys.
+Previously, the contextual (right-click) menu in a Pinboard presentation did not close when changing slides using the arrow keys.
 This is now fixed.

-Previously, contextual menus in a Pinboard presentation did not close when pressing the Esc key.
+Previously, the contextual menu in a Pinboard presentation did not close when pressing the Esc key.
 This is now fixed.

-A problem where the `thoughtspot` user did not source /etc/bashrc upon login is now fixed.
+A problem where the `thoughtspot` user did not source `/etc/bashrc` upon login is now fixed.

 The problem of a display name that includes a space causing the master of the cluster management system to go into a crash loop is now fixed.
 Cluster ID is now used instead of display name, to avoid this problem.